-I grew up in what you’d consider a typical American upbringing: suburban Washington DC (Olney, Maryland to be precise), two brothers, and supportive and encouraging parents.
+I grew up in suburban Washington D.C.
+(Olney, Maryland to be exact) with two brothers and supportive parents — a happy childhood.

-Also selling some candy.
-Here I am with a little side hustle I was running: I bought a bunch of candy at Costco, then made a game where you rolled dice to potentially win the candy.
-I charged $1/roll at the community yard sale.
-I had a bunch of happy (repeat) customers!
+Here I am with my little side hustle: I bought a bunch of candy at Costco, then made a game where you rolled dice for a chance to win the candy.
+I charged one dollar per roll at the community yard sale.
+I entertained many happy (repeat) customers!

-Enter the acorns: my first “business” was at the age of 10, selling painted acorns.
-I’m not sure what the rationale there was, but I think it was a manageable task, no one else was doing it (yes to monopolies!), and I could at least just test the waters.
+Enter the acorns: I created my first “business” at the age of 10, selling painted acorns.
+I’m not sure why I thought it would be a big hit, but it was easy to do, no one else was selling acorns, and I could experiment with my business model.

-Now this one was actually quite successful!
-So much so, that GoPed shut me down for Intellectual Property infringement.
-WTF?
-While disappointing, it was a moment of affirmation, that even a skinny 14 year old could attract the attention of the 800 pound gorilla.
-Was I on to something?
+Now, that was quite successful!
+So much so, that GoPed, a competing service, shut me down for Intellectual Property infringement.
+While I was disappointed, it was a moment of affirmation that a 14-year-old could attract the attention of the big dogs.

-Well, I thought that any entrepreneurial dream was possible… until I became a corporate civil engineer.
+I thought that any entrepreneurial dream was possible — until I became a corporate civil engineer.

-As many impressionable 22 year olds, I found some validation and allure in getting a “real” job.
-Why did I make this mistake?
-Pressure.
-Uncertainty.
-Not knowing what else to do.
-But the truth is, I just needed a boost of self-confidence before I felt like I could start on my own.
+Like many impressionable 22-year-olds venturing out into the world, I felt a little out of my depth.
+But the truth is, I just needed a boost of self-confidence before I could start on my own.

-Tipped off to the potential of selling on Amazon, I sold my first widget on Amazon in 2013.
-That’s really not that long ago, but in Amazon years it is virtually an eternity!
+This is where I began planting my figurative acorns again: I started small and grew naturally.
+Tipped off to the potential of selling on Amazon, I sold my first widget in 2013.
+That’s not that long ago, but in Amazon years, it’s virtually an eternity!

-So this is what my typical day in 2013 was like?
-By day, I was a civil engineer in Pensacola, Florida.
-That meant a lot of time at a cubicle in front of a computer, and if I was lucky heading out to an oil rig occasionally.
-Nights and weekends were spent voraciously searching for as many wholesale products as possible, and then actually selling them on Amazon.
-I was able to round up about 3 dozen products, and was able to match my corporate salary within the year.
-That was a win!
+In 2013, I was a civil engineer in Pensacola, Florida.
+That meant a cubicle in front of a computer, and if I was lucky, visiting an oil rig.
+I spent nights and weekends searching Amazon for as many wholesale products as possible and then selling them.
+I was able to find and sell three dozen products and match my corporate salary within the year.
+Win!

 The Genesis of Jungle Scout